HiepThanhTran/API-Training-Point-Management/README.md

 # Training Point Management

 Welcome to the Training Point Management Web API repository!
+This project is designed to provide a comprehensive backend solution for managing and tracking training points for students.
+Developed using Django, this Web API offers a robust framework for handling user authentication, data management, and real-time interactions with the [frontend application](https://github.com/HiepThanhTran/TPM-Mobile-App/), which is built using React Native.

 ## Installation